AMWA-TV/is-11/docs/Overview.md

 ### Senders

-Each Sender has `inputs` resource, which lists identifiers of all Inputs associated with this Sender, and `constraints` resource, which describes restrictions for the Flow associated with this Sender.
+Each Sender has `inputs` resource, which lists identifiers of all Inputs associated with this Sender, and `constraints` base resource in order of restrictions for the Flow associated with this Sender.

+#### Constraints

+There is `active` resource which holds active constraints and `supported` resource which lists all the Parameter Constraints this Sender supports.

 ### Receivers